 To grant all privileges on all databases, use below query:

 After creating or making any changes, make sure to reload privileges with the below SQL query.

-To allow any user to connect MySQL server from the remote system.
+To allow any user to connect to MySQL server from the remote system.
 You need to specify the hostname or IP address of the remote system.
-You can also use % to allow any host
+You can also use “%” as a wildcard character.

 Please find below list of frequently used privileges in MySQL user.
 Visit here to get full list of privileges for MySQL user.

 - ALL [PRIVILEGES] – Grant all privileges to user.